ppetrov-mirantis/rally_tests/keystone_s3api_via_rgw/README.md

 ------------------
 1. Download script prepare_controllers.sh to a master-node and start it there.
-It will turn on usage of Keystone S3 API authentication by RGW on all controllers.
+It will turn on usage of Keystone S3 API authentication by Rados GW on all controllers.

 2. Download script prepare_node.sh to a dedicated compute-node.
 It will install rally 0.6.0, download the rest of the test infrastructure and properly install it.